The Roses (film): Release

 The Roses was released in the United States and the United Kingdom on August 29, 2025.

+Home media

+The film was released digitally on October 21, 2025, and on Blu-ray and DVD on November 25.

 Reception

 Box office

-The film made $800,000 during Wednesday and Thursday night previews.
+In the United States, the film made $800,000 during Wednesday and Thursday night previews.
 The film was expected to make more than $7 million during the four-day Labor Day weekend, which it did, bringing in $7.7 million that weekend.
+The film grossed $2.9 million in its opening weekend in the United Kingdom and Ireland, finishing with a $13 million gross in the market.

 Critical response

-On Metacritic the film has a weighted average score of 58 out of 100 based on 38 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 58 out of 100 based on 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Film critic Linda Holmes opined that director Jay Roach's background in comedy movies resulted in this adaptation failing to capture the satire of the novel and 1989 film.